segoon/sort-cpp-includes/README.md

   at least once.
 * sort-cpp-includes was tested on clang only, so sorting with alternative compilers might not work as expected.
+* only a single thread is used, but we could utilize more